 For mountain bike brake levers, you generally want your levers to sit roughly parallel with the ground.
 Rolling them too far forward puts an unnatural bend in your wrist and can make it harder to control your bike in steep terrain.

 On a road bike, you want your levers to be positioned so that they form a flat top surface that’s a continuation of the tops of the bends in the bars.
 This means your wrists won’t be too bent up or down when resting on the hoods.

-You also need to adjust the reach to your brake levers so that you can reach them easily, which can be a particular issue if you have smaller hands.
+You also need to adjust the reach of your brake levers so that you can reach them easily, which can be a particular issue if you have smaller hands.

 Both mountain bike and road bike brake levers have built-in reach adjustment, usually via a screw in the lever body that lets you adjust reach.
 Make sure that the levers don’t bottom out on the bars when fully applied though.

 The shift to hydraulic disc brakes has made braking action a lot lighter and less tiring than with older cable-operated brakes.

 You want to be able to use your shifter levers without too much hand pressure too, so well-set-up, clean and lubricated derailleurs and cables will help alleviate hand strain.
 Expensive as it is, electronic shifting is the ultimate in this regard.

 You can do a lot for your hand comfort by upgrading your bar tape or grips.

 In both cases, it’s something that is of variable quality on new bikes.
 Some brands fit nice plushy tape or ergonomic grips to their bikes, whereas for others it’s an item that’s easy to scrimp on and save a few bucks.